 It is with great anticipation and excitement that I welcome all of you back to another promising and memorable school year at Miami Arts Studio 6-12.
 We enter this school year committed more than ever to meet the needs of our students, regardless of the obstacles and challenges presented along the way.
 We will work closely with our MAS families to ensure everyone is accessing an education worthy of our place among the best educational environments our nation has to offer.
-We anticipate the eventual return to the classroom environment and have taken numerous measures to maximize the safety and well-being of our students, faculty, and staff.
 This year will be a great success if all of us continually communicate and work together to take the necessary precautions to maintain a safe learning environment.

 Your MAS family remains committed to ensuring that each student and family feel welcomed, connected, and part of our community.
-It is through this approach that we can maximize student potential and ensure career/collegeready students by the end of their seven years here.
+It is through this approach that we can maximize student potential and ensure career/college-ready students by the end of their seven years here.
 We believe that all students should graduate from MAS prepared for the demands of postsecondary education, meaningful careers, and effective citizenship.

-We hope that you will find our website (www.mas.dadeschools.net) helpful and informative.
+We hope that you will find our website ( www.mas.dadeschools.net ) helpful and informative.
 The master calendar, with all listed activities, including the testing calendar, is currently available and updated throughout the year.
 You will also find our Parent/Student Handbook, along with the Code of Student Conduct, on our website so you can familiarize yourself with the District's procedures and guidelines.
 Additionally, please be sure to follow us on our Instagram account for the latest news and updates on our school.

 I am honored to serve as the principal of MAS.
 It is truly a privilege to be part of a community where parents, teachers, and students care for each other and strive to build positive relationships that support academic and social growth.
-Please feel free to contact me at any point throughout the year with questions/concerns 305-485-2323 via e-mail mbalsera@dadeschools.net .
+Please feel free to contact me at any point throughout the year with any questions/concerns 305-485-2323 or via e-mail at mbalsera@dadeschools.net .